srssina/My_Cyberdeck/KiwixPi_offline_browser/Readme.md

 Serves your local `.zim` files via `kiwix-serve` and displays them full-screen using the lightweight [Surf](https://surf.suckless.org/) browser — no desktop chrome, minimal resource usage.

-## Features

-- Installs `kiwix-tools` and `surf` automatically if not already present
-- Auto-detects all `.zim` files in your chosen directory and serves them as a single browsable library
-- Verifies the server is responding before launching the browser (avoids blank-page errors)
-- Cleans up automatically — closing the browser stops the server too
-- Safe to re-run any time; kills stale server processes before starting fresh
 ## Requirements

 - Raspberry Pi (tested on Pi 5) running Raspberry Pi OS Bookworm